-The guidance is in the form of a discussion of the 5 most vital design factors which in ther experience it is essential for every AD Plant design to get right, for successful operation.
+The guidance is in the form of a discussion of the 5 most vital design factors which in their experience it is essential for every AD Plant design to get right, for successful operation.

-We have been given their kind permission to repeat these 5 points here, on our blogsite, for the benefit of our readers.
-So we recommend that all of our readers note each point carefully.
+We have been given their kind permission to repeat these 5 points here, on our blog site, for the benefit of our readers.
+We recommend that all of our readers note each point carefully.

 1. Design Must Incorporate a High Degree of Flexibility

 If there is one thing for certain about biogas plants it is that the customer's requirements will continuously evolve throughout the life of any biogas plant.
-It is difficult, if not impossible to anticipate many of those changes, so the flexibility to alter biogas plant configuration to suit feedstocks as needed and in a manner which suits the client's particular site requirements, is essential.
+It is difficult, if not impossible to anticipate many of those changes, so the flexibility to alter biogas plant configuration to suit feedstocks as needed and in a manner that suits the client's particular site requirements, is essential.

 Even though the set-up for each client is carefully customized for each project, the design must incorporate a level of versatility that will ensure that the configuration of the equipment can be changed to maintain efficient operation.

-Xergi considers this so important that they have developed a special module within biogas plant that ensures that all the biomass constituents will be adequately pre-processed despite continually varying feedstock sources and composition.
+Xergi considers this so important that they have developed a special module within their biogas plant that ensures that all the biomass constituents will be adequately pre-processed despite continually varying feedstock sources and composition.

 3. Ideal Process Temperature